rossmacarthur/sheldon/README.md

 ### Adding a plugin

-To add your first plugin add the following to the **sheldon** config file.
+To add your first plugin add the following to the Sheldon config file.

 ```toml
 # ~/.sheldon/plugins.toml